 Honeybees provide pollination for over 90 crops or one third of our food supply.
 Their pollination services are worth an estimated 15 billion dollars per year.
 Since 2006, honeybees have been mysteriously disappearing.
 This phenomenon is known as colony collapse disorder.

-By adorning one’s self with a hand pollination tool kit the wearer would find themselves in an uncomfortable and overwhelming position.
+By adorning one’s self with a hand pollination tool kit, the wearer would find themselves in an uncomfortable and overwhelming position.

-The tool kits are intended to provoke questions about the social and environmental implications of colony collapse disorder.
+Use is intended to provoke questions about the social and environmental implications of colony collapse disorder.